 Deprivation of Liberty Safeguards

-The Deprivation of Liberty Safeguards (DOLS) in conjunction with the Mental Capacity Act 2005 were introduced in 2009 to provide legal protection for vulnerable people who are or may become deprived of their liberty in their best interests.
+The Deprivation of Liberty Safeguards (DoLS) in conjunction with the Mental Capacity Act 2005 were introduced in 2009 to provide legal protection for people who are or may become deprived of their liberty.

-The safeguards apply to people aged 18 or over in hospitals and care homes throughout England and Wales who have a mental disorder and lack capacity to consent to care or treatment.
+The safeguards apply to people aged 18 or over in hospitals and care homes throughout England and Wales who have a mental disorder and lack capacity to consent to care or treatments in these settings.
 Deprivation of Liberty Safeguards does not apply to people who are detained under the Mental Health Act 1983.

-Hospitals and care homes have a duty to identify anyone who could be at risk of a deprivation of liberty.
+Hospitals and care homes have a duty to identify anyone who could be at risk of a deprivation of liberty and thus refer to the relevant local authority.

 How to apply for a deprivation of liberty authorisation: